troncosojose22/cc-00-functions-variables/README.md

 ## Code Problems

-1. Write a function named `countToFifty` that console.logs all the integers from 1 to 50.
+1. Write a function named `morningLogged` that console.logs the string "Good Morning".

-2. Write a function named `countFromOne` that takes in an integer argument, and console.logs all the integers from 1 up to the given integer.
+2. Write a function named `iLoveCode` that returns the string "I love code challenges".

-3. Write a function named `threeOrFiveInFifty` that console.logs all the integers from 1 to 50 that are divisible by 3 or 5.
+3. Write a function named `loggingTwice` that console.logs the string "one" and on the next line, console.logs the string "two".

-4. Write a function named `threeOrFive` that takes in an integer argument, and console.logs all the integers that are divisible by 3 or 5, from 1 up to the given integer.
+4. Write a function named `noStep` that console.logs the string "one" and returns the the string "two", then, after the return, console.logs the string "step".

-#### Bonus

-5. Write a fuction `triple` that takes an array of integers and returns a new array of integers with triple the value.
+5. Write a function named `isPrime` that takes in an integer argument, and console.logs if the integer is a prime number.
+Examples:
 ```
-triple([1, 2, 3]) // returns [3,6,9]
-triple([5, 20, 27, 36,]) // returns [15, 60, 81, 108]
+isPrime(17) // logs true
+isPrime(5) // logs true
+isPrime(22) // logs false
+isPrime(1) // logs false
 ```